 More “Library Boxes” for Jana Marie Foundation’s Partner Organizations.

 Following the success of our “Tranquility Station” build for the Jana Marie Foundation, we got a call form Joe Johnson, the project’s leader at JMF.
 Two of their partner organizations had expressed interest in hosting a similar project at their locations.
 We gave Joe a copy of a book about how to build these boxes that included 12 designs and plans and suggested that they look at options with their partners and get back to us.
 He did, and now we have two more requests to build boxes, based on plans in the book.
 (I remember a discussion among DGWW builders predicting that our first request wouldn’t be our last.
 We were correct!)
-We built two more, one is located at a church in Howard, PA and the other has been installed outside the YMCA in Phillipsburg.
+We built three more, one is located at a church in Howard, PA and another has been installed outside the YMCA in Phillipsburg, and another will be installed outside a school in Bellefonte when school begins again in the Fall.

 September 23, 2023 – April 13, 2024